Today's Articles

 *Rwanda gained independence from Belgium on this date in 1962.
 Separated from Burundi, the episode is commemorated as Independence Day, a national holiday.

 Under this theory, the Hutu and Tutsi distinction arose later and was a class distinction rather than a racial one.
-The Republic of Rwanda is a landlocked country in the Great Rift Valley, where the African Great Lakes region and East Africa converge.
+The Republic of Rwanda is landlocked in the Great Rift Valley, where the African Great Lakes region and East Africa converge.
 Located a few degrees south of the Equator, Rwanda is bordered by Uganda, TanzaniaBurundi, and the Democratic Republic of the Congo.
-It is highly elevated, giving it the soubriquet "land of a thousand hills", with its geography dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
+It is highly elevated, giving it the soubriquet "land of a thousand hills," with its geography dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.

 Reference: